neuromorph/better-osd/README.md

 ## Acknowledgements

 This version is modified from [Better OSD](https://extensions.gnome.org/extension/1345/better-osd/).
-The original extension is obsolate and forked versions also do not support new OSD modifications in GNOME after GNOME 41+.
+The original extension is obsolete and forked versions also do not support new OSD modifications in GNOME after GNOME 41+.
 This version ports the old extension to new GNOME mods with some additional customizations.